When you upload files to Confluence, you can display them on the page as either a thumbnail or a link.

 After an image is inserted, click the image and use the handles on either side to resize it.
 The image toolbar offers you the following controls:

 After a file is inserted, it will appear on the page as a tile.
 The tile with the grey background is what users will see; tiles can't be resized.
 If you delete an image from the page by mistake, you will need to upload it to the page a second time to add it back.
 It isn't possible, in the new editor, to add an image you've previously uploaded to a page from the Attachments view.

-Note that while you can add images to a page, you can't add them to templates.
+While you can add images to a page, you can't add them to templates.

 Delete files from your page